Things to do in Brussels in Three Days

 You can buy a book with the map route at the tourist office.

-A must-see for all visitors to Brussels, it is within walking distance from Brussels Central Station.
+A must-see for all visitors to Brussels, it is within walking distance of Brussels Central Station.
 There are fantastic shops, mainly high-class chocolate stores and other shops.

 One of the oldest shopping arcades in central Brussels.
 It was established in 1847.
 It has a variety of features.
-I recommend it; it is a piece of history and a WOW factor.
+I recommend it; it’s a piece of history and has a wow factor.

 It’s unique to see, but it’s not worth the trip.
 We took the tram or metro to get there from the train station.